apache/druid/docs/development/extensions-contrib/prometheus.md

 ### Ports for colocated Druid processes

 In certain instances, Druid processes may be colocated on the same host.
 For example, the Broker and Router may share the same server.
-Other colocated processes include the Historical and MiddleManager or the Coordinator and Overlord.
+Other colocated processes include the Historical and Middle Manager or the Coordinator and Overlord.
 When you have colocated processes, specify `druid.emitter.prometheus.port` separately for each process on each host.
 For example, even if the Broker and Router share the same host, the Broker runtime properties and the Router runtime properties each need to list `druid.emitter.prometheus.port`, and the port value for both must be different.

 ### Override properties for Peon Tasks